Last Updated on

 - Placing a bath towel on the bed before sleeping will protect your mattress and keep your bed sheet dry.

 - Mothers can also invest in discreet milk collectors that can easily be slipped inside the bra.
 This helps in storing milk that can be provided to the baby as and when required.

-What Types Of Breast Pads Should You Use?
+What Types of Breast Pads Should You Use?

-- Disposable breast pads are available in the market but mothers should be careful.
+- Disposable breast pads are available in the market, but mothers should be careful.
 Choosing the wrong pad can lead to several breastfeeding-related problems.
-Those having plastic or waterproof lining must be avoided as they trap moisture and can lead to nipple irritation.
+Those having a plastic or waterproof lining must be avoided as they trap moisture and can lead to nipple irritation.
 Discreet pads that can be fit under the bra are also available.